SdpsX/SdpsX/README.md

 ## Here's some fun facts about me:
-  -  **I love math, but when it comes to mathematical physics equations.My powers are all here🏻‍💻**
+  -  **I love math, but when it comes to mathematical physics equations.My powers are all here**
--  **I'd love to get into a career in science in the future alongside programming 👩🏻‍⚕️**
+-  **I'd love to get into a career in science in the future alongside programming**
 -  LOVE  playing different computer games.Really, help, I can't find 3 players for Magicka!**